nahomsola2021-stack/Nahom-Furniture/README.md

 # 🪑 Nahom Furniture – E-commerce & Product Showcase Website

 ## 🌍 Overview
 **Nahom Furniture** is a modern and elegant website designed for showcasing and promoting furniture products online.
-The platform provides a clean and user-friendly interface where customers can explore different furniture collections, view product details, and make inquiries بسهولة.
+The platform provides a clean and user-friendly interface where customers can explore different furniture collections, view product details, and make inquiries.

 It is built to help furniture businesses establish a strong digital presence and attract more customers through a professional online platform.